AndyL86/Portfolio3/README.md

  ### **Existing Features**
 * Game Menu
-  * Can select to start game to progress to rules menu
+  * Can select to start game to progress to rules menu or exit the game.

 ![Main menu](docs/read-me/main-menu.png)

 * Rules Menu
-  * Can confirm to continue to set difficulty menu or exit the game
+  * Can confirm to continue to set difficulty menu or exit the game.

 ![Rules menu](docs/read-me/rules-menu.png)